Kleo-Karap/My_tattoo_chatbot/README.md

 **Domain**
 ***
 Persa_Bot is a customer service assistant for tattoo studios.
 The bot is able to handle queries regarding the following intents:
-1. Services (What services do you offer?)
-2. Book free consultation (Can I book an appointment for a consultation?)
+1. Book free consultation (Can I book an appointment for a consultation?)
-3. Tattoo cost estimator (Can you give me an estimate for the pricing?)
+2. Tattoo cost estimator (Can you give me an estimate for the pricing?)
-4. General Questions (I have a general question)
+3. General Questions (I have a general question)
-5. Consulting regarding a specific tattoo design (I have a question about a tattoo design that I have in mind)
+4. Consulting regarding a specific tattoo design (I have a question about a tattoo design that I have in mind)
-6. Find tattoo idea (I need inspiration for a tattoo)
+5. Find tattoo idea (I need inspiration for a tattoo)
 ***

 **Problem Statement**